It’s been a while since I blogged about Revitalizing my BBC Micro. In that time, I’ve performed a few upgrades readers might find interesting.

-The Beeb has a bunch of expansion ports hidden underneath the machine - the most unusual one being the Tube expansion bus which allows for a 2nd processor by way of a FIFO buffers that facilitated message passing IPC for console, errors, data and system calls.
+The Beeb has a bunch of expansion ports hidden underneath the machine - the most unusual one being the Tube expansion bus which allows for a 2nd processor, by way of FIFO buffers, that facilitated message-passing IPC for console, errors, data, and system calls.

 - 6502 second processor allowing well-behaved unmodified programs to run faster